drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DoubletDecon.rst

 - ``DoubletDecon_doublet_summary.tsv``

-  - A sumamry of the number of singlets and doublets predicted by DoubletDecon_.
+  - A summary of the number of singlets and doublets predicted by DoubletDecon_.

     +----------------+-----------+
     |Classification  | Droplet N |